-The Foundation provides low-interest rate loans, currently ranging from 0% to 4%, to students and certain nonprofit organizations.
-The interest rates range from 0% to 7% on outstanding loans.
+The Foundation provides low-interest rate loans to students and to certain nonprofit organizations, currently ranging from 0% to 7%.
 Interest on student loans is recognized for financial statement purposes when amounts are received which does not significantly differ from the accrual basis.
 The Foundation evaluates collectibility of its notes receivable and provides reserves for uncollectible amounts based upon specific requirements and historical write offs for loans which are deemed uncollectible.
-The student loan default rate was 0.42% for 2021 and 0.40% for 2020.
+The student loan default rate was 0.19% for 2022 and 0.42% for 2021.